You can get the American Express Business Platinum card 100k point bonus by spending $15,000 within 3 months of opening your account.

 You can only get one initial bonus per card, but additional card members can help meet the spending requirements.

-You can’t get the American Express Business Platinum Card 100k point bonus because it doesn’t exist.
-But the 85,000 points bonus is pretty close.
-To get the entire bonus, you have to spend $15,000 on purchases in 3 months.
+You can get the American Express Business Platinum card 100k point bonus by spending $15,000 on purchases in 3 months.
 And the bonus is only worth it if that’s a natural fit for your business’ spending patterns.

 American Express Points Value by Redemption Method